My Visit to the Mauthausen Concentration Camp- 10 Years Later

 Today, once again, we hear about the neo-Nazi movement

-worldwide, and we see the tightening of immigration laws in Europe and the U.S., and we
+worldwide, and we see the tightening of immigration laws in Europe and the U.S.

 intellectually discuss the respective economic issues and impact, trying to